 - Global.
-This group type can be used to provide access to resources in the another domain.
+This group type can be used to provide access to resources in another domain.
 In this group, you can add only accounts from the same domain in which the group was created.
-A global group can be added in other global and local groups.
+A global group can be added to other global and local groups;

 - Universal.
 It is recommended to use it in large Active Directory forests.
 Using this group scope, you can define roles and manage resources that are distributed across multiple domains.
 If your network has many branches connected by WAN channels, it is desirable to use universal groups only for rarely changing groups.
 Because changing the universal group causes the Global Catalog to be replicated throughout the whole enterprise.

 There are also local groups.
 These groups are created in the local Security Accounts Administrator (SAM) database on the specific computer.
-Difference from domain groups: local groups work even if the domain controllers cannot be contacted.
+The difference from domain groups: local groups work even if the domain controllers cannot be contacted.

-You can change AD Group’s Scope or Type.
+You can change the AD Group’s Scope or Type.
 But there are several conditions:

 - You can convert Global Security Group to a Universal if the group is not part of another global group;

-- An universal group can be converted to a local domain group without any restrictions;
+- A universal group can be converted to a local domain group without any restrictions;

-- An universal group can be transformed into a global one if it does not contain another universal group as a member;
+- A universal group can be transformed into a global one if it does not contain another universal group as a member;

 Default (Built-in) AD Domain Groups